-S 1 SENATE BILL 859 Short Title: MH Commitment Law.
-(Public) Sponsors: Senators Martin of Guilford, Conder, and Warren.
-Referred to: Children and Human Resources April 26, 1995 A BILL TO BE ENTITLED AN ACT TO AMEND THE MENTAL HEALTH COMMITMENT LAW.
-The General Assembly of North Carolina enacts: Section 1.
+The General Assembly of North Carolina enacts:

+Section 1.
 G.S.
-122C-3 is amended by inserting a new subdivision to read: "(30b) 'Qualified crisis services professional' means an individual trained and privileged by the area authority to evaluate the circumstances of a crisis and the characteristics of a person with mental illness who may be in need of commitment, and to issue custody orders."
+122C-3 is amended by inserting a new subdivision to read:

+"(30b) 'Qualified crisis services professional' means any individual with appropriate training or experience as specified by rule of the Commission and who has been privileged by the area authority to evaluate the circumstances of a crisis and the characteristics of a person with mental illness who may be in need of commitment, and to recommend the issuance of custody orders when appropriate."

 Sec.
 2. G.S.
-122C-132 reads as rewritten: "§ 122C-132.
+122C-132 reads as rewritten:

+"§ 122C-132.
 Single portal of entry and exit designation for mental health and substance abuse facilities.

-The public system should provide for a single portal of entry and exit policy for State and area mental health and substance abuse facilities.
-In order to accomplish this objective, an area authority desiring designation as a single portal area shall present to the for State and area mental health and substance abuse facilities.
+(a) The public system should provide for a single portal of entry and exit policy for State and area mental health and substance abuse facilities.
 In order to accomplish this objective, an area authority desiring designation as a single portal area shall present to the Secretary a single portal of entry and exit plan approved by the area board.
 The decision as to whether to choose to submit a plan is in the discretion of the area authority after weighing the policy goal stated in this subsection and in G.S.
 122C-101.
-The single portal of entry and exit policy for State and area mental health and substance abuse facilities does not preclude those individuals whose cost of care will not be paid in full or in part with public funds from making use of the procedures to be followed in areas without a single portal plan.
+The single portal of entry and exit policy for State and area mental health and substance abuse facilities does not preclude those individuals who have the resources to pay for the cost of inpatient hospital care without the use of any (i) public fund appropriated to the area authority or (ii) Medicaid funds from making use of the procedures to be followed in areas without a single portal plan.